fan2goa1/fan2goa1/README.md

 ## 👋 Hi there
-  This is fan2goa1 from Beijing.
-I'm currently a senior undergraduate.
+  This is fan2goa1 from China.
+I'm currently a senior undergraduate in Beijing.

   Here's my [personal blog](https://fan2goa1.github.io/mkdocs-material/).

 ## 🔭 I'm currently working on

 - An Algorithm internship in Meituan.
-- Undergraduate final project.
+- Undergraduate final thesis.

-## 🌱 I'm currently learning

-- LLM
-- Database
-- ...

 ## 💼 Skills & Experiences